Addendum: Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick (2025 Eur. J. Phys. 46(1) 015004): Sliding friction: Comparison of our results with the results of a known method and exact results

 \section{Sliding friction: Comparison of our results with the results of a known method and exact results}

-In this section we deal with the dynamics that started with initial conditions $(x(0)=x_0, v(0)=0)$.
-In that case, our approximate solution of equation \eqref{HOeq}, with damping force \eqref{viscous}, is
+In this section, we deal with the dynamics that started with initial conditions $(x(0)=x_0, v(0)=0)$.
+In that case, our approximate solution of equation \eqref{HOeq}, with damping force \eqref{slidingF}, is

-In \cite{Wang}, amplitude decay of weakly damped harmonic oscillator with sliding friction is derived using the approximation that the amplitude remains constant over time intervals of one period in length and using the energy dissipation rate averaged over these time intervals.
+In \cite{Wang}, the amplitude decay in the case of weak damping with sliding friction is derived using the approximation that the amplitude remains constant over time intervals of one period and using the energy dissipation rate averaged over these time intervals.
 The method introduced in \cite{Wang} leads to approximate solution

 if applied to the system we consider here.
-On the other hand, equation of motion \eqref{HOeq}, with damping force \eqref{slidingF}, can be solved exactly \cite{Grk2}, but the derivation of the solution is quite demanding for first year undergraduates.
+On the other hand, equation of motion \eqref{HOeq}, with damping force \eqref{slidingF}, can be solved exactly \cite{Grk2}, but the derivation of the solution is quite demanding for first-year undergraduates.
 The exact solution is, see e.g. \cite{Grk2, Kamela},

 where $n\geq1$ is an integer that represents the number of half periods, i.e. for $0\leq t\leq T_0/2$ we take $n=1$, for $T_0/2\leq t\leq T_0$ we take $n=2$, etc., where $T_0=2\pi/\omega_0$.
-For simplicity, we assume here that the static and dynamic coefficients of friction are the same, i.e. both equal to $\mu$.
-Our goal here is only to quantify the validity of our method, so we will not engage in a detail discussion of the case when these coefficients are different and in detail discussions about where and when will the exact solution \eqref{Xex} come to a halt, it has already been thoroughly covered elsewhere, see for example \cite{Lapidus, AviAJP, Coulomb, Grk2}.
+For simplicity, here we assume that the static and dynamic coefficients of friction are the same, i.e. both equal to $\mu$.
+Our goal here is only to quantify the validity of our approach, so we will not engage in a detail discussion of the case when these coefficients are different and in detail discussions about where and when the exact solution \eqref{Xex} comes to a halt, it has already been thoroughly covered elsewhere, see e.g. \cite{Lapidus, AviAJP, Coulomb, Grk2}.